- Community Connection

 Southasiantherapists.org

-Summary: South Asian Therapists’ directory is “the largest South Asian mental health therapist community in the world”.
-This directory is international with a focus on the U.S, Canada, and the UK.
-You can refine your location, session type, and language.
-On profiles you can learn more about the language served, types of clients, session types, bio, and contact information.
+This directory is “the largest South Asian mental health therapist community in the world.”
+It operates internationally, with a focus on the US, Canada, and the UK.
+Users can filter by location, session type, and language.
+Profiles display therapists’ language(s), types of clients, session types, biographies, and contact information.

 Bridges